-As an editor for NPR.org, Tanya collaborates with radio editors and reporters to create compelling Web content that complements radio reports; brainstorms and develops Web-only features; manages online producers, Kroc Fellows and interns; and, line edits stories appearing on the website.
-Tanya also helps curate the NPR Tumblr, and writes blog posts, commentaries and book reviews.
-Occasionally, she joins the Pop Culture Happy Hour podcast as a guest host.
+As an editor, Tanya brainstorms and develops digital features; collaborates with radio editors and reporters to create compelling digital content that complements radio reports; manages digital producers and interns; and, edits stories appearing on NPR.org.
+Tanya also writes blog posts, commentaries and book reviews, has served as acting supervising editor for Digital Arts, Books and Entertainment; edited for Talk of the Nation and Tell Me More; and filed on-air news reports.
+She also has laughed loudly on NPR's Pop Culture Happy Hour podcast and Facebook Live segments.

-In her free time, Tanya spoils her dog Alex, sings show tunes, dances, tells stories, takes acting classes and dreams of being a bass player.
+In her free time, Tanya fronts a band filled with other NPR staffers, sings show tunes, dances randomly in the middle of the newsroom, takes acting and improv classes, teaches at Georgetown University, does storytelling performances, and dreams of being a bass player.
 Or Sarah Vaughan.
 Whichever comes first.
-She lives in Washington, D.C.